Parth-S-DA/Consumer-Goods-Ad-Hoc-insights/README.md

 🔹**SQL**: For querying and exporting relevant data.

-🧮**NumPy**: To read and manipulate CSV files generated from SQL queries.
+🧮**Pandas**: To read and manipulate CSV files generated from SQL queries.

 📊**Matplotlib**: For creating clear and insightful data visualizations.